ABOUT

 Artist statement

-My art research is inspired by world’s wisdom traditions, such as Vajrayana Tibetan Buddhism and Slovene pre-Christian religion, and explores deviant uses of contemporary technologies, like mobile phones, WiFi internet, sensors and microcomputers.
+My art research is inspired by world’s wisdom traditions, such as Vajrayana Tibetan Buddhism and Slovene pre-Christian religion, and explores deviant uses of contemporary technology, like mobile phones, WiFi internet, sensors and microcomputers.
 Performative ritualism is used as a vehicle for unveiling the poetry and magic within everyday reality, in order to re-pair the modernist divide between Nature and Culture.

 Another important characteristic of my practice is the cultivation of reciprocity and kinship with all forms of life.
 This is done by altering & awakening human sensory awareness, through physical and mental training and/or use of technology, based on the realization of the interconnectedness and interdependence of all phenomena.
 As an artist, researcher and pedagogue, I am firmly rooted in inclusive, accessible practices and strongly believe that the working process is as important as the outcome.
 I am actively engaged in bridging Art, Science and Humanities, wherefore each discipline opens the other to more expansive ways of engaging with reality.